Welcome to the 2014 American Rose Society National Convention

 Sunday’s garden tour heads to the private East County rose gardens of Convention Chair, Ruth Tiffany, Rose Show Chair, Linda Clark, and longtime members, Dick & Sue Streeper.
 On Monday, the garden tour goes north to the private rose gardens of the well-known Escondido exhibitors, Bob & Dona Martin, and Gary Bulman.
 Bob Martin, national editor of Horizon Roses, will be leading tours of his garden and providing educational comment on the newest exhibition roses.

 Education is in fact a primary focus of the convention.
 Bob Martin, program chairman, has assembled a national group of distinguished rosarians to present educational programs.
-And, in order to permit attendance of as many as possible, none of the programs conflict with others or the tours.
+The program is pretty full, so there is some overlap - plan carefully!
 Friday features two photography seminars to permit you to improve your rose photography skills.
 Saturday features a full range of educational programs, including a program by Connie Vierbecky of Sarasota, Florida on “The English Rose Family” following which the “Bugman”, Baldo Villegas will entertain kids and adults alike with his “Good Bugs/Bad Bugs” program.
 Dr. Gary Rankin and Dr. Monica Valentovic of Lavalette, West Virgina will then entertain rosarians and spouses alike with a “Tool Talk” and “Cliff of the Desert”, Cliff Orent, will discuss the unusual roses he imported for his Euro-Desert collection, now offered by Heirloom Roses.
-Saturday will also feature a Consulting Rosarian meeting open to all and the educational events will conclude with the Klima Lecture by the newest Klima medalist.
+Saturday will also feature a Consulting Rosarian meeting open to all and the educational events will conclude with the Klima Lecture.

 After the garden tour on Sunday, Mother’s Day, ARS President Jolene Adams will host an ARS President’s Tea & Fashion Show honoring mothers, new ARS Members and convention first timers.
 The guest speaker will be ARS Vice-President, Pat Shanley, speaking on the “The ARS Family”.
 Immediately following, Dr. Tommy Cairns, ARS Gold Medalist and former ARS and WFRS President will present a stirring multimedia tribute to “A Century of Roses”.